x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-maximum-call-duration-exchange-2013-help.md

 This value can be set to a number from 10 through 120.
 Setting this value too low can cause incoming calls to be disconnected before they're completed.
 For example, if your organization receives many large fax messages, you may want to consider increasing this value from the default so that all the pages of fax messages are received.

-For additional tasks related to UM dial plans, see [UM Dial Plan Procedures](https://technet.microsoft.com/library/1bda77c8-c4e2-4ae0-a001-76ae029bf843.aspx).
+For additional tasks related to UM dial plans, see [UM dial plan procedures in Exchange Server](um-dial-plan-procedures-exchange-2013-help.md).

 ## What do you need to know before you begin?